|

 It is not always appropriate to indicate

-file system errors to the user nor to use System.err.print
+file system errors to the user nor to use System.err.print,

-can also capture the message to a log file.
+but using errPrint can also capture the message to a log file.

 These methods will output an arbitrary message preceded with either a

-or ERROR:
+WARNING: or ERROR: label.

-Call the class method Version.getVersion(Object)
+Call the class method Version.getVersion(Object) to extract a version

 number from a version-control string, and to display it to the